 - Herradura Ultra.
 This ultra añejo tequila is one of the smoothest tequilas you can find.
 Before the filtering process begins, pure agave nectar is added to the tequila to add subtle notes of cooked agave to the final product.
 Herradura Ultra features notes of caramel, honey, toasted almonds, and cooked agave, as well as a deliciously smooth finish.
 Crisp and smooth, this tequila is best enjoyed by itself one sip at a time.

 - Patrón Tequila Burdeos Añejo.
 This is the tequila to end all tequilas.
 It comes with a hefty price tag (around $500), but is definitely a bottle worth trying someday.
 This luxury añejo tequila is an exclusive find, crafted in very limited quantities from the finest 100% Weber blue agave in Jalisco.

 - It’s double filtered and aged in both American and French oak barrels, then finished in vintage Bordeaux wine barrels for added complexity and the resulting dark amber color.
 With aromas of rich wine and notes of oak, vanilla, and raisins, Patrón Tequila Burdeos Añejo is velvety smooth and truly one of the best-tasting tequilas on the market.

 I hope you found this Tequila 101 guide useful.
-Check out my other guides to vodka and whiskey and keep a lookout for future guides to rum and gin (coming October and November of 2021).
+Check out my other guides to vodka, whiskey, gin and rum.
 Leave me a comment if you have questions or feedback about this post or to let me know your favorite tequila brand!